hightechu/hightechu-spring2019/README.md

 HighTechU Spring 2019 - Course Material

 Welcome to the HighTechU Academy!
-This [github repository](https://help.github.com/articles/about-repositories/) will be your main entry point for this course.
+This [GitHub repository](https://help.github.com/articles/about-repositories/) will be your main entry point for this course.
 You will find everything you need here.
 Each week the lesson plan will be available in a folder.

 Before the start of the Academy please complete the activities outlined in the [pre-academy folder](https://github.com/hightechu/hightechu-spring2019/tree/master/pre-academy).